zzhenney/MMM-Caltrain/README.md

 # Module: Caltrain Departure Times
-The `Caltrain` module provides estimated times of departure (etd) for the selected station.
-The module can display etd in minutes or 12 hour format.
+The `Caltrain` Magic Mirror module provides departure times or estimated times of departure (etd) for the selected Caltrain station.
 Northbound and Southbound times can be displayed or hidden.
+Caltrain data is obtained via API calls to 511.org

 ## Adding Caltrain Departure Times to Your Magic Mirror